nodemcu/nodemcu-firmware/docs/en/modules/wifi.md

 	- `ssid` ssid of Access Point.
 	- `pwd` password to Access Point, `nil` if no password was configured
 	- `bssid_set` will return `true` if the station was configured specifically to connect to the AP with the matching `bssid`.
-	- `bssid` MAC address of Access Point.
-	 - If a connection has been made to the configured AP this field will contain the AP's MAC address.
+	- `bssid` If a connection has been made to the configured AP this field will contain the AP's MAC address.
 Otherwise "ff:ff:ff:ff:ff:ff" will be returned.

 If `return_table` is `false`: